bcatalin/bondar/README.md

 No need to compile code, to solve errors , just click and run.
 More than that your MQTT broker will communicate with your http://iotcentral.eu instance so you still get your messages on your phone if your mobile app is connecting to the websockets to your http://iotcentral.eu cloud instance.

 But what I am at home and my internet connection is down ?
 Can I communicate with my devices or I am isolated?
 Don't worry, your mobile app will still be able to connect to the ESP8266 MQTT Broker over the websocket so you can control your devices.

+For more projects don't forget to go to http://myesp8266.blogspot.com